 My friends, if you’ve been seeking the promised baptism with the Holy Spirit, I recommend to you right now my friend Dr. Berin Gilfillan’s excellent video on the topic.
 You can pray and receive now!

 Furthermore, the presence of the Holy Spirit in us through both the new birth and the baptism of the Spirit will enable us to grow in the supernatural gifts of the Spirit as well as the character-building fruit of the Spirit (Galatians 5:22f).

 The promise of divine healing to us from the triune God—Father, Son, and Holy Spirit—is very meaningful to me personally.
-My late wife is now with the Lord, after 38 years of marriage.
+My late wife is now with the Lord, after 38 years of our blessed, happy marriage.
 In our first 6 married years, she found that she had a medical condition that caused her to be barren.
 I remember her coming home heartbroken and crying from another lady’s baby shower.
 She had been the only lady there that was not a mother.
 Her heart (and mine) cried out to God for healing.
 Then God did heal her, supernaturally, miraculously, and without medical intervention.
 She went on to deliver to us four beloved children.
 All four are now adults, married, and each blessed with 3 children of their own.
 And all of them are actively serving the Lord!
 “The blessing of the Lord, it maketh rich!”
 (Proverbs 10:22, KJV) All of this joy and blessedness came into our lives because our God is a healer!